a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 Age: 27
 Status: phd student
 ```
-This is because the each `echo` command will process a different argument in the order that they have been passed to our script at the call.
-Note that because our third argument consisted of two words separated by a space we had to enclose them in quotes.
+This is because each `echo` command will process a different argument in the order that they have been passed to our script at the call.
+Note that because our third argument consisted of two words separated by a space we had to use quotes to ensure that both words are interpreted as a single argument.

 #### Modularity
 A script will make use of the building blocks of programming such as conditionals and loops to make decisions and automate a series of tasks.